-Unemployment Benefits - The Administrative Office maintains a self-insured unemployment insurance program for the Diocese, parishes, schools, and other Catholic entities in San Diego and Imperial Counties.
 The Administrative Office bills each entity a premium based on salaries and job classifications.
 The Administrative Office has established a liability for estimated unemployment claims of \$100,000.

 Health and Other Personal Insurance - In April 2010, the Administrative Office began self-insuring for a portion of health and dental.
 The Diocese is reinsured for catastrophic claims.
 This insurance is provided for the Diocese, parishes, schools and other Catholic entities.
 Premiums are based on the coverage provided.
-The Administrative Office has established a liability for estimated claims incurred but not reported in the amount of \$1,500,000.
+The Administrative Office has established a liability for estimated claims incurred but not reported in the amount of \$1,700,000.
 This estimate was based on information provided by the plan administrator.